Surnames: Raine to Rutherford

 The Radcliffe or Radclyffe surname does not seem to have any obvious North East distribution despite the surname’s historic association with Dilston near Hexham, the home of James Radclyffe, the eighteenth century Jacobite Earl of Derwentwater.
 The variation Ratcliffe seems to have had a strong Lancashire and Yorkshire distribution with proportionally significant numbers in the Isle of Man.
 There were 3,482 people called Radcliffe in the 1881 census and only 12 lived in Northumberland and 12 in Durham.
 Lancashire was home to 1,393 and Yorkshire 778.
 There were 441 on the Isle of Man.

-Ratcliffe was a more numerous surname occurring 10,242 times in the 1881 census but was again most notable in Lancashire with 3,634 while Yorkshire was home to 1,348.
+Ratcliffe was a more numerous surname than Radcliffe in the 1881 census occurring 10,242 times but was again most notable in Lancashire with 3,634 while Yorkshire was home to 1,348.
 There were 144 Ratcliffes in Durham and only 73 in Northumberland.

-Well-known Durham name especially ‘up and down Teesdale’ according to Henry Guppy.
+Raine is a well-known Durham name especially ‘up and down Teesdale’ according to Henry Guppy.
 It was also connected with Darlington and Newcastle.
 It was noted in the Darlington and south west Durham area since the sixteenth century.
-Notable Raines included the clergyman and antiquarian James Raine (1791-1858).
+Notable Raines in County Durham included the clergyman and antiquarian James Raine (1791-1858).
 The surname sometimes occurs in the form Rain, a notable being the Sunderland surveyor, John Rain who created the endearing Rain’s Eye plan of Sunderland in about 1790.

-There were 2,514 people called Raine in the 1881 census and it was most prominent in Durham where there were 266 individuals.
+There were 2,514 people called Raine in the 1881 census and it was notable, proportionally, in Durham where there were 266 individuals.
 In Yorkshire there were 700; in Northumberland 123; in Cumberland 81; Lancashire 55 and in Westmorland 20.
-In Scotland there were only 12, with most of the remaining 257 living in the South East of England.
+In Scotland there were only 12, with most of the remaining 257 Raines living in the south east of England.

 Northumberland and Durham surname

-A Northumberland and Durham form of a Scottish surname.
-Henry Guppy noted that another variation, Wray was prominent in the York area.
+Reay is thought to be a Scottish surname of Starthclyde-Briton origin though it is predominantly a Northumberland and Durham surname.
+Henry Guppy noted that Wray, another variation was prominent in the York area.
 In the 1881 census there 2,249 people with the name Reay of which only 84 resided in Scotland.
 In the six northern counties there were 2,249 of which 946 resided in Durham; 661 in Northumberland; 494 in Cumberland; 110 in Lancashire and 12 in Westmorland.
 There were only 26 people of the name Reay in Yorkshire with the rest of England being home to 273 individuals.

 Northern England and Eastern Midlands